 Section 457 Retirement Plan Contribution Limits

-The maximum amount a person can contribute to his or her section 457 deferred compensation plan is set each year by the Internal Revenue Service after taking inflation into account.
+The maximum amount a person can contribute to a Section 457 deferred compensation plan is set each year by the Internal Revenue Service after taking inflation into account.
+This usually results in a slight increase yearly.

 |457 Plan Contribution Limits by Year|